matthewcn56/expo-firestore-googleauth-starter/README.md

 This is a quick and easy template repository you can use to get up and running with expo managed workflows connected to firestore and firebase!

+This template repository was based off of this [guide](https://blog.logrocket.com/how-to-set-up-email-authentication-with-react-native-react-navigation-and-firebase/) of setting up email authentication with firebase, modified to support google authentication with the google sign-in sdk!

 # What Do I Need To Do To Get Started?

 - First, set up your app on the Firebase Console.